beeeeez/ptclinic/README.md

 - Seperate box for Assessment
 - Put new box for DME (Durable Medical Equipment) put under Medical History
 - Put new box for DME Needs under Treatment Plan
+- Drop down menu under PT Diagnosis where they can select more than one option
+- Add save if they X out of form
+- Add save/update ability so they can save and come back to form later

 ### Follow Up Visit Form
 - [x] Based on Visit Type change label of forms to their respective text ex: 'Re-assessment Visit' , 'Follow Up Visit'